FirebaseExtended/firebase-queue/README.md

 - `start_state` - The default spec has no `start_state`, which means any task pushed into the `tasks` subtree without a `_state` key will be picked up by default spec workers.
 If `start_state` is specified, only tasks with that `_state` may be claimed by the worker.
 - `in_progress_state` - When a worker picks up a task and begins processing it, it will change the tasks's `_state` to the value of `in_progress_state`.
 This is the only required spec property, and it cannot equal the `start_state`, `finished_state`, or `error_state`.
 - `finished_state` - The default spec has no `finished_state` so the worker will remove tasks from the queue upon successful completion.
 If `finished_state` is specified, then the task's `_state` value will be updated to the `finished_state` upon task completion.
 Setting this value to another spec's `start_state` is useful for chaining tasks together to create a job.
-- `error_state` - If the task gets rejected the `_state` will be updated to this value and an additional key `_error_details` will be populated with the `previousState` and an optional error message from the `reject()` callback.
+- `error_state` - If the task gets rejected the `_state` will be updated to this value and an additional key `_error_details` will be populated with the `previous_state` and an optional error message from the `reject()` callback.
 If this isn't specified, it defaults to "error".
 This can be useful for specifying different error states for different tasks, or chaining errors so that they can be logged.
 - `timeout` - The default timeout is 5 minutes.
 When a task has been claimed by a worker but has not completed within `timeout` milliseconds, the queue will report that task as timed out, and reset that task to be claimable once again.
-If this is not specified a task will be claimed at most once and never leave that state if the worker processing it fails during the process.
+If this is not specified, a task claimed by a worker could be orphaned and left in an unclaimable state if the worker processing it dies before the task is resolved or rejected.
 - `retries` - The default spec doesn't retry failed tasks.
 When a task fails, if there are any remaining attempts, the queue will restart the task by setting the task's `_state` to its spec's `start_state`.

 #### Creating Jobs using Custom Specs and Task Chaining